marckol/class/README.md

 This library can be used when you want the enterprise features and tools of a language like Java, but you need your code to execute in a JavaScript environment.

+### Requirements
 You need no particular installation as it's needed for typescript.
-Just a browser and load serenix_class_base.js.
+Just a browser and load:

+  - serenix_object.js
+  - xregexpall.js
+  - serenix_parser_statements.js
+  - serenix_statement_parser.js
+  - serenix_types.js
+  - serenix_class_base.js.

 ## Syntax